5quidL0rd/Unsloth-project/README.md

 # Unsloth-Finetuning-Haiku-project
 Using UnSloth to Finetune Llama-3 and Use in Ollama

-Currently a work in progress due to GPU restrictions on Google collaborate
+Project interest is directly proportional to the amount of GPU you have access to